api-evangelist/website/_posts/2013-02-26-which-of-the-three-oauth-legs-is-the-most-important.md

      To provide a quick primer for the portion of my audience that aren’t OAuth geeks:
 </p>
 <blockquote>
-     <em><a href="http://en.wikipedia.org/wiki/OAuth">OAuth is an open standard for authorization that provides a method for clients to access server resources on behalf of a resource owner</a></em>
+     <a href="http://en.wikipedia.org/wiki/OAuth">OAuth is an open standard for authorization that provides a method for clients to access server resources on behalf of a resource owner</a>
 </blockquote>
 <p>
      Ok, what does that mean?
 Think Twitter.
 Twitter is server.
 You are the owner of your tweet resources.
 When you authenticate anywhere using your Twitter ID, that website or app uses OAuth to get access to your tweets, via the Twitter platform.
 If you login to your Twitter account, click on settings and select apps from the left menu--these are apps and sites that have requested OAuth access your Twitter resources.